-Contributions will be deducted in equal amounts each pay period.
-You may contribute over 12 months only.
+- Contributions will be deducted in equal amounts each pay period.

-- Eexpenses incurred by you and your IRS-qualified dependents may be covered by the HCFSA.
-(Note: the law only permits you to reimburse claims incurred by dependents listed for federal tax purposes.
-Most domestic partners do not meet the IRS dependent definition.)
+- Expenses incurred by you and your IRS-qualified dependents may be covered by the HCFSA.
+(Note: most domestic partners do not meet the IRS dependent definition.)

-- Expenses must be incurred during the plan year (calendar year plus two-and-a-half month grace period), while you are contributing.
+- Expenses must be incurred during the plan year (calendar year plus 2½-month grace period), while you are contributing.